 I have found that if I put detachable visual supports that are tailored to meet individuals needs directly on the table where the child will be sitting, the supports will therefore be in eye view of the child both giving a visual prompt/ reminder as well as being close enough to use as a communication tool (by either pointing at/ within reach to give to an adult/ encourage a child to verbally ask).

-Some examples of visual supports on the tables in my classroom
+The photo below shows some examples of visual supports on the tables in my classroom.

 One pupil has the following visual supports on his table: